nicolaprezza/nicolaprezza.github.io/j1_publications.md

 5. Nicola Prezza, Nadia Pisanti, Marinella Sciortino, and Giovanna Rosone. **Detecting Mutations by eBWT**.
 To appear in *Proceedings of WABI 2018*.

+6. Dominik Kempa, Alberto Policriti, Nicola Prezza, and Eva Rotenberg. **String Attractors: Verification and Optimization**.
+To appear in *Proceedings of ESA 2018*.

 <br>

 # **2017** #